scottmbaker/q3demo/NOTES.md

 # reset everything
 make sdcore-down demo-down
 make sdcore-up
-make sdcore-post
-make sdcore-retest  # this should pass make sdcore-empty make sdcore-retest  # this should fail
+make sdcore-retest  # this should fail as no subscriber is configured

 # push JSON using aether-roc
 make aether-up
-make aether-post
+make demo-post
 sdalog  # should show JSON pushed to spgwc make sdcore-retest  # should pass

+# change the user-plane profile
+make aether-wrong-up
+make sdcore-retest  # this should fail

+# change the user-plane profile back to the correct one
+make aether-right-up  # this sould succeed

 ```